How to Be Humble in a Relationship: 15 Charming Ways

-While it may seem simple, not showing our appreciation is often one of people’s biggest regrets in life.
-Showing others that you appreciate their effort or actively expressing your gratitude for their role in your life can significantly impact their wellbeing as well as your own.
+While it may seem simple, not showing appreciation is often one of the people’s biggest regrets.
+Showing others that you appreciate their effort or actively expressing gratitude for their role in your life can significantly impact their well-being and your own.

 People often say that the words ‘Thank You’ are the most powerful in the world, and for a good reason.
 A new study done through the University of North Carolina at Chapel Hill shows that expressing gratitude affects not only the person who is expressing it but anyone who witnesses that expression as well.